Late Payment Policy

 It is the responsibility of each student to frequently access his or her account in SONIS and be aware of published payment due dates on the Academic Calendar and/or Tuition Payment Plan due dates.
 All student accounts are to be paid-in-full or a student must enroll in the Tuition Payment Plan by the Tuition and Fees due date published in the Academic Calendar for that semester.

 If payment is not received by the due date, the student will be subject to a $25 per day late fee.
 The $25 per day late fee will accrue during the late period of five (5) business days or until all financial obligations (including late fees) have been met.
-If the financial obligations (late fees included) are not met after five (5) business days from the payment due date the student’s account will be referred to the Dean, College Support Services, and may result in Blackboard access being disabled, withdrawal from course(s) and/or dismissal from the college.
+If the financial obligations (late fees included) are not met after five (5) business days from the payment due date the student’s account will be referred to the Dean, College Support Services, and may result in Blackboard access being disabled, withdrawal from a course(s) and/or dismissal from the college.

 Adding a Class After The Payment Deadline

 Students may add a class after the published tuition payment due date.
 Payment for the additional class will be due within five (5) business days of adding the course or by the published ‘Last Day for 100% Refund’ for the session the course is in.
 Registration is not complete until payment is made with the Student Accounts Office.
 If the student is already enrolled in the Tuition Payment Plan, remaining payments can be adjusted to reflect the additional charges.
 The student must log into Nelnet to review the revised payment amounts.